SIgNBioinfo/SIDAP/README.md

 1.Download this package to your local directory, then start the R session, and change the working directory to where the "sidap_0.99.3.tar.gz" is, then type the following commands:
 ```
-install.packages("sidap_0.99.3.tar.gz", repos = NULL, type = "source")
+install.packages("sidap_0.99.4.tar.gz", repos = NULL, type = "source")
 ```
 2.Running this package is depended on several other R packages(listed above) which available through Bioconductor.
-Running the workhorse function `cytof_tsne_densvm` will check if the dependent packages are available, and will ask for user's permission before installing these dependent packages.
+Running the workhorse function `cytof_tsne_densvm` will firstly help check if the dependent packages are available, and will ask for user's permission before installing these dependent packages.
 ```
 library(sidap)
 ?cytof_tsne_densvm   # read the help page for this function